derivita/hrpc-docs/content/docs/tutorials/async/helloasync-cpp.md

 ---

-This tutorial shows you how to write a simple server and client in C++ using gRPC's asynchronous/non-blocking APIs.
-It assumes you are already familiar with writing simple synchronous gRPC code, as described in [gRPC Basics:
+This tutorial shows you how to write a simple server and client in C++ using HRPC's asynchronous/non-blocking APIs.
+It assumes you are already familiar with writing simple synchronous HRPC code, as described in [HRPC Basics:
 C++](/docs/tutorials/basic/cpp/).
 The example used in this tutorial follows on from the basic [Greeter example](https://github.com/grpc/grpc/tree/{{< param grpc_release_tag >}}/examples/cpp/helloworld) we used in the
 [overview](/docs/).
 You'll find it along with installation